zzzprojects/docs/learnentityframeworkcore.com/pages/querying/linq-queries.md

 ## Related Articles

 - [LINQ Methods](/querying/linq-methods) — Learn how to use individual LINQ operators with EF Core.
-- Projection _(Coming soon)_ — Learn how to return only the data a query needs.
+- [Projection](/querying/projection) — Learn how to return only the data a query needs.
 - [Include](/querying/include) — Learn how to load related entities in an EF Core query.
 - Query Tracking _(Coming soon)_ — Learn how tracking behavior affects queried entities.